emmajanedrews/base-template/_posts/2017-11-29-how-can-you-add-leverage-to-your-business.md

 “It’s wonderful,” Julie says.
 “It’s awesome, because I have someone to delegate things to.”

-What needs to be focused on from day-to-day is always changing.
+What needs to be focused on from day to day is always changing.
 As Nikki put it, they take things “One thing at a time.”
 Not knowing exactly what the focus will be each day is really indicative of the flow of the business. **Being able to keep up with this ever-changing flow is something Julie says she greatly appreciates in Nikki.**

 Though she very much likes working on her own without a team, Julie says it’s wonderful having someone like Nikki by her side.
 I definitely applaud the two of them for having such a strong partnership.